laravel/bootcamp.laravel.com/resources/docs/deploying.md

 Forge will need the API key for your server provider so that it can build your servers.
 You can connect to your server provider on the Forge welcome screen, or by visiting the *Server Providers* section of your Forge account.

-Follow the instructions to create API credentials for Forge with your selected provider, and then enter the details to the continue.
+Follow the instructions to create API credentials for Forge with your selected provider, and then enter the details to continue.

 ## Creating a server